codemagic-ci-cd/codemagic-docs/content/flutter-configuration/moving-wfe-to-yaml.md

 Converting workflow settings to `yaml` cannot be done directly at the moment.

-Please follow the steps we have included below for moving from workflow editor to yaml configuration.
+Please follow the steps we have included below for moving from Workflow Editor to YAML configuration.

 1. Prepare your `codemagic.yaml` file.
 You can use our sample templates for [iOS](https://github.com/codemagic-ci-cd/codemagic-sample-projects/blob/main/flutter/flutter-android-and-ios-yaml-demo-project/codemagic.yaml#L51) and [Android](https://github.com/codemagic-ci-cd/codemagic-sample-projects/blob/main/flutter/flutter-android-and-ios-yaml-demo-project/codemagic.yaml#L2) workflows for Flutter.
 You should be able to use it with minimal modifications.